miraclx/libxget-js/README.md

 - `fn`: &lt;[HeadHandler](#headhandler)&gt; Handler to be set.
 - Returns: &lt;[boolean][]&gt; Whether or not the handler was successfully set.

-Sets an interceptor for the initial HEAD data, useful for programmatically defining a range offset.
+Sets an interceptor for the initial headers, useful for programmatically defining a range offset.
 Returns `false` if the request has already been loaded, `true` if successfully set.

 ### xget.setCacheCapacity()